hiukim/mind-ar-js-doc/docs/examples/custom-ui.md

 import useBaseUrl from '@docusaurus/useBaseUrl';
 import customScanning from '@site/static/img/demo/custom-scanning.jpeg'

 MindAR comes with a set of default UI to help you bootstrap your application quickly.
-More specically, it comes with the followings:
+More specially, it comes with the followings:

 ## Default UI